QwenLM/Qwen-Agent/README.md

     </figure>
 </div>

-# How to use Ghostwriter
+# How to use BrowserQwen

 ## Quick Start
 ```